-It indicates a problem with the page.
-It is failing to fulfil the promise made when the returned search result was clicked.
+It could indicate a problem with the page.
+Or it is failing to fulfil the promise made when the returned search result was clicked.

 It could be the content is confusing, doesn’t relate to the search terms used or it’s not clear what the next action is required to reach the information expected.